 Addressing Information Security Risks

-1. 1 As of July 2023, a senior vice president serves as general manager of the General Administration & Communications Division.
+1. 1 As of July 2025, a senior vice president serves as general manager of the General Administration, Legal & Risk Management Division and a corporate vice president serves as general manager of the Digital Strategy Division.

 Toray Group Information Security Basic Policy:Established in April 2022